lil-lab/newsroom/humaneval/README.markdown

 The raw data CSV has multiple entries per system for each worker.
 So, you will need to deduplicate by article ID to use it as a starting point for your task.
 Otherwise, this file provides all input data you need to run the task, minus your system summaries.
-Article ID will also let you find the original articles in the full data release, if you need to do this.
+The article ID will allow you to group the articles.
+The articles are taken from the publicly available test set.
+You can find them via text matching the source text, but will have to make sure to handle any formatting tasks and white spaces to get a match.